-An internal frame backpack is a rucksack fastened to the upper back by a number of vertical straps.
+An internal frame backpack is a rucksack fastened to the upper back by several vertical straps.
 It has a central back area that runs vertically from the base of the neck to the top of the back or to just above the shoulders.
 The straps used to hold the backpack in place are usually attached to this central back area.

 Introduced in 1967 by Greg Lowe, this travel backpack has a frame that is not visible at first glance.
-The internal frame is typically made of strips of aluminum, titanium, or plastic, sometimes reinforced with additional metal stays.
-Fabrics such as nylon, cotton, polyester are commonly used.
+The internal frame is typically made of strips of aluminium, titanium, or plastic, sometimes reinforced with additional metal stays.
+Fabrics such as nylon, cotton, and polyester are commonly used.

 Advantages of Internal Frame Backpack